 194. Research Group Seminars: Electrical Engineering.
 (2 to 4) Seminar, four hours; outside study, eight hours.
 Designed for undergraduate students who are part of research group.
 Discussion of research methods and current literature in field.
+May be repeated for credit.
 Letter grading.
-(W,Sp)
+(F,W,Sp)